thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 For example:
 * if there are 3 files in the folder
 * and each file has 3 rows
-* your modules should return a list containing 9 rows.
+* your modules should return a list containing the 9 rows in each file

 The built in module you should use is called 'fs' - 'fs' stands for File System.
 The ```fs``` built in module is handling all things related to accessing files from Node JS.